John Henry Hopkins: Family

 Charlotte Emily Hopkins was a woman of unusual abilities and accomplishments.
 Besides being a skilled performer on the piano, organ, guitar, violin, flute, and harp, she was an accomplished needlewoman and a natural artist with pencil, pen and ink, and brush.
 She married at sixteen and became the mother of nine children.
 She died in 1856 at age thirty-nine."
+Her daughters included pianist Amy Fay, writer Melusina Fay Peirce, and writer Rose Fay Thomas.